tm011064/Benchmark/README.md

-# Benchmark
+## Benchmark
-Library to compare performance of algorithms

-# Why use this package
-This library allows you to quickly compare the performance of multiple algorithms and output the comparison results as markup, text or json.
-The following example shows how to benchmark two algorithms for concatenating strings (see LINK for ObservableObject):
+Simple library that allows you to compare the performance of algorithms and output benchmark results as text, markdown or json.
+The following example shows how to benchmark two algorithms for concatenating strings:

 ``` c#
 public void StringBuilder()